Skip to product information

 Pistolero snorted as he shook his head sadly.
 “They will learn soon enough.”

-Standing behind Tapia, Pistolero twisted the traitor’s head up, forcing Tapia to watch as Uzi violated his wife.
-Isabel did not fight but lay still on the bed, her brown eyes staring unblinkingly at the ceiling, almost as if she’d gone into a catatonic state.
-Tapia closed his eyes as Uzi grunted and strained over Isabel’s naked body.
+She did not fight but lay still on the bed, her brown eyes staring unblinkingly at the ceiling, almost as if she’d gone into a catatonic state.

 “No, please!”
 Tapia screamed.
 “Please don’t kill her.”